 There is no charge for renewal applications for land already on the CAUV program.
-Renewal applications will be mailed to each owner annually and must be returned prior to the first Monday in March.
+Renewal applications will be mailed to each owner annually and must be filed in our office prior to the first Monday in March.

 Land that is removed from the CAUV program is charged a recoupment charge equal the savings for three years that resulted from participation in the CAUV valuation versus valuation outside of the program.